How do we pay for UBI?

-With the system we have today, there are massive costs of not having UBI, coming from child and adult poverty, higher crime rights, and more costly healthcare outcomes.
+With the system we have today, there are massive costs of not having UBI, due to child and adult poverty, higher crime and incarceration rates, and worsening healthcare outcomes.
 Trillions of dollars and incalculable human potential is being wasted within our current system.
 With UBI, we would save on many of these massive costs.

 Finally, we can also look at consolidating some of our current social programs and closing taxation loopholes, which would be more efficient and more effective via UBI.

 A common assumption is that many people would simply stop working if they had UBI.
 That's not what the data says.